-To make changes during the open enrollment period, employees must complete a Health Insurance Enrollment Form, which authorizes the College to make changes to the employee's plan(s).
-If an employee decides at a later date that he or she wants to make changes to any of his or her insurance plans or FSA accounts, the employee must wait until the next open enrollment period or life event change (see Section 717 Life Event Changes).
+To make changes during the open enrollment period, employees must complete the online Open Enrollment process, accessed through the Employee Portal, and this authorizes the College to make changes to the employee's elected coverage.
+If an employee decides at a later date that he or she wants to make changes to any of his or her insurance coverage or FSA accounts, the employee must wait until the next open enrollment period or life event change (see Section 717 Life Event Changes).